LIFX A19, LIFX BR30, LIFX + A19, and LIFX + BR30 have the hardware chip required by Apple for HomeKit functionality.

 11. Choose a "Home" for the Home app.
 You can have multiple locations set up for your account, but the default is "My Home".
 Tap the name of the "Home" you would like to use, or create a new one.

 12. Tap Enter Manually at the bottom of the HomeKit code entry page, to enter your code.

 13. Enter the code, and your light will automatically begin the pairing process for HomeKit.

-With your lights connected, your LIFX app will return to the screen for setup of this light.
+With your lights connected, your LIFX app will return to the screen for the setup of this light.
 You will see that all the firmware update, code recovery, and HomeKit pairing is complete.

 Your LIFX light's name will be the same across your LIFX app, and the Apple Home App.
 However, the group name in the LIFX app will not transfer as the Room name in the Home App.
 You will need to choose your own names for rooms in the Home app.
-If you have other accessories already setup, the rooms will be available.
+If you have other accessories already set up, the rooms will be available.
 Tap the room section of the Edit Light screen, and any existing rooms you have created, can be selected for your LIFX as well.